bcnzer/liftcodeplay/content/2020/08/19/adding-cypress-to-nuxt/index.md

 ## cypress.json file

 Add this file to your project with the following content.
-This is not required if you use the default `cypress` folder but adding it allows you to easily change the paths to whatever you like.
-I personally have my tests under an `tests/e2e` folder
+This is not required if you use the default `cypress` folder but adding it allows you to change the paths to whatever you like.
+I personally have my tests under an `tests/e2e` folder and you may want to store your screenshots and videos elsewhere.

 ```
 {